 For further information, including FAQ's for at-home-seders, see here.

-Although we may be forced to celebrating Passover alone, we should not be upset.
+Although we may be forced to celebrate Passover in our homes with limited guests, don't be upset.
 On the very first Passover, in Ancient Egypt, each family was sequestered in their home.
 No one was permitted to step outside.
 Outdoors, a plague swept through the land, but in each Jewish home, there was light and hope.

 The next morning, the Jewish people left for the Promised Land.